 Support and Resources for Trauma, Grief and Racism

-As we face unprecedented circumstances surrounding COVID-19, which disproportionately affects communities of color, we have also recently witnessed horrific brutality against Black people across the country.
+As we face unprecedented circumstances surrounding COVID-19, which disproportionately affects communities of color, we have also witnessed horrific brutality against Black people across the country.
 These appalling acts are the most recent symptoms of ongoing systemic racism, oppression and violence.
 The pursuit of justice is an aspect of Pacific University's mission, and for the wellness of our entire community, we encourage everyone to come together to actively seek the dismantling of institutionalized racism.
 We recognize that our Black, Indigenous and People of Color (BIPOC) community members have specific well-being needs.
 Gaining appropriate assistance is essential, and the following resources can offer paths to accessing specialized support.

 Additional Diversity, Equity and Inclusion Resources